Home Aviation Private Jets to Final Four Indianapolis 2026

 Yes.
 The NCAA lists Indianapolis as the host city, with games at Lucas Oil Stadium on April 4 and April 6, 2026.

-Has the FAA published special procedures for Final Four weekend?
+Has the FAA published special procedures for Final Four weekend in Indianapolis?

 Yes.
 Special air traffic procedures for the Indianapolis region cover April 3–7, 2026.
+The procedures include traffic management initiatives when arrival rates exceed capacity — airborne holding, reroutes, and Expect Departure Clearance Times apply to domestic IFR arrivals.
 Check FAA TFR status and NOTAMs frequently as the weekend approaches.

-Which airports are covered by the FAA notice?
+Which airports are covered by the FAA notice for the 2026 Final Four?

-No. MQJ and EYE are both covered by the event procedures and offer legitimate alternatives depending on aircraft type, schedule, and handling needs.
+No. MQJ (Indianapolis Regional) and EYE (Eagle Creek Airpark) are both covered by the event procedures and offer legitimate alternatives depending on aircraft type, schedule, and handling needs.
+MQJ has a 6,005-foot runway and is less than 20 minutes from downtown.
+EYE has a 4,200-foot runway and is aircraft-type dependent.
+Both are operated by Jet Access.

 Who operates the FBOs at MQJ and EYE?

-Both are operated by Jet Access, Indianapolis's full-service aviation group covering private jet charter, FBO services, and aircraft maintenance across the region.
+Both MQJ and EYE are operated by Jet Access, Indianapolis's full-service aviation group covering private jet charter, FBO services, and aircraft maintenance across the region.
+Signature Aviation handles private and general aviation ground operations at IND.

-Why use a broker for a weekend like this?
+Why use a charter broker rather than booking direct for a major event weekend?

 Event weekends reward flexibility.
-A broker with broad operator access lets you compare airports, aircraft, and timing in one request — which matters when one rigid plan may not survive the weekend's air traffic constraints.
+A broker with broad operator access lets you compare airports, aircraft types, and timing in one request — and retain options to adjust if procedures tighten.
+Booking through a single operator gives you one aircraft at one airport with no recourse if the plan needs to change.

 Cookie Settings